-Sir: While alcohol dependence is highly prevalent, pharmacotherapy options for its management remain relatively limited1 or underutilized.2 Mirtazapine is indicated for the symptomatic treatment of depression.
+Sir: While alcohol dependence is highly prevalent, pharmacotherapy options for its management remain relatively limited or underutilized.
+Mirtazapine is indicated for the symptomatic treatment of depression.
 We report a case in which mirtazapine aided the treatment of a depressed alcoholic man, speculating that its 5-HT3 antagonism may have contributed to its beneficial effect on his alcoholism.

 Case report.
-Mr. A was a 59-year-old married white man with early-onset (prior to 25 years of age)3 DSM-IV-TR alcohol dependence, consuming 26 ounces of Scotch daily over the past 5 years.
+Mr. A was a 59-year-old married white man with early-onset (prior to 25 years of age) DSM-IV-TR alcohol dependence, consuming 26 ounces of Scotch daily over the past 5 years.
 He previously had experienced delirium tremens.
 His alcohol use was characterized by loss of control with legal charges and serious impairment in his work and marriage due to his drinking.

 Mr. A was hospitalized in July 2004 after a suicide attempt following 6 months of daily depressed mood associated with anhedonia, decreased appetite, insomnia, poor concentration, and anergia.
 He also described ongoing uncontrollable worry and daily panic attacks and was using alprazolam at a dose of 0.5 mg/day.
 Prior trials of citalopram, paroxetine, sertraline, and fluoxetine adequate in dose and duration were ineffective in treating his mood and anxiety or altering his alcohol use.
 Prior residential addiction treatment resulted in only brief periods of abstinence.
-Liver function test results at admission were abnormal with a γ -glutamyl transpeptidase (GGT) level of 417 U/L (normal level, < 63 U/L), an aspartate aminotransferase (ALT) level of 184 U/L (normal level, < 60 U/L).
+Liver function test results at admission were abnormal with a $\gamma$ -glutamyl transpeptidase (GGT) level of 417 U/L (normal level, < 63 U/L), an aspartate aminotransferase (AST) level of 124 U/L (normal level, < 40 U/L), and an alanine aminotransferase (ALT) level of 184 U/L (normal level, < 60 U/L).